Postdoctoral Research assistant, Department of Social and Cultural Anthropology, University of Cologne

-I studied Social Anthropology and Middle East Studies (Master’s degree, two majors) at the University of Leipzig from 2004–2011.
-With my first travels to Syria, Lebanon and Jordan I set my regional focus on the Levant region within the Arab Middle East.
-From 2008–2012 I worked for the German state-funded Collaborative Research Center 586 „Difference and Integration“ at the Universities of Leipzig and Halle/Lutherstadt Wittenberg where I conducted my first ethnographic research about Bedouin representations in Syrian television dramas and Arab media discourses about authenticity.
-From 2014 - 2018 I was a research assistant at the Research Lab "Transformations of Life" of the a.r.t.e.s.
-Graduate School for the Humanities Cologne.
-Since 2018 I am working at the Department of Social and Cultural Anthropology at the University of Cologne.
-In 2020, I successfully finished my doctoral thesis on "Decolonizing the Arabian Horse - The Breeding, Circulation and Certification of the Straight Egyptian Arabian in the 21st Century".
-Currently, I am developing a postdoctoral project on Liminal Infrastructures and Mediterranean Crises from a world ecological and/or Critical Zone perspective.
+After studying Social Anthropology and Middle East Studies at the University of Leipzig from 2004–2011, he was a research assistant at the Research Lab "Transformations of Life" of the a.r.t.e.s.
+Graduate School for the Humanities Cologne from 2014 - 2018.
+Since 2018 he is working at the Department of Social and Cultural Anthropology at the University of Cologne.
+In 2020, Christoph successfully finished his doctoral thesis on "Decolonizing the Arabian Horse - The Breeding, Circulation and Certification of the Straight Egyptian Arabian in the 21st Century".
+Currently, he is developing a postdoctoral project on Liminal Infrastructures and Mediterranean Crises from a Critical Zone's perspective.

 Horse Breeds and Human Society : Purity, Identity and the Making of the Modern Horse

 Kristen Guest, Monica Mattfeld | Taylor & Francis Group (2020) | ISBN: 0429024002

 Chapter: The making and remaking of the Arabian horse – from the Arab Bedouin horse to the modern Straight Egyptian 1, Christoph Lange (pgs.
 234-250)